sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - 								- **Check github-proxy logs for network connection issues.
 								- **Check github status.
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#github-proxy-github-proxy-waiting-requests).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json